Ciaran Clark: Newcastle United

 On 3 August 2016, Newcastle announced that they had completed the signing of Clark.
 Having established himself alongside club captain Jamaal Lascelles in central defence, he scored his first goal for the club in a 6–0 win against Queens Park Rangers on 13 September 2016.
 He went on to add further goals against Brentford and Bristol City while also helping Newcastle concede the joint-lowest number of goals in the division as they returned to the Premier League at the first time of asking.
 He remained a regular starter for Newcastle in league games for the first half of the following season.
-However, he was left out of the side for most of the second half of the season with Florian Lejeune and Jamaal Lascelles being preferred at central defence.
+However, he was left out of the side for most of the second half of the season with Florian Lejeune and Lascelles being preferred at central defence.
 In the 2018–19 season he only managed 8 appearances in the first team in the Premier League; however he still managed to score three goals, against Arsenal, Burnley, and Chelsea respectively.

-On December 16, 2020, Clark scored a header against Leeds to make it 2-2 for Newcastle.
+On 16 December 2020, Clark scored a header against Leeds United to level the score 2–2 for Newcastle.
 On 20 January 2021, Clark extended his contract with Newcastle, signing a new two-and-a-half-year contract.

-On 30 November 2021, Clark was sent off after just nine minutes in a home game against Norwich City.
-Clark was released by Newcastle at the end of the 2022–23 season.
+On 30 November 2021, he was sent off after just nine minutes in a home game against Norwich City.
+In February 2022, Clark was one of the names excluded from Newcastle's 25-man squad for the remainder of the 2021–22 season.

+On 16 June 2023, it was announced that Clark would be released by Newcastle at the expiration of his contract.

 Loan to Sheffield United

-On 13 July 2022, Clark joined EFL Championship club Sheffield United on loan for the 2022–23 season.
+On 13 July 2022, Clark joined EFL Championship side Sheffield United on loan for the 2022–23 season.
 He scored his first goal for the club in a 3–1 win over Coventry City on 26 December.

 Stoke City

 Following his release by Newcastle, Clark joined Championship club Stoke City on 10 October 2023 on a short-term deal until the end of the season.
-Clark made three appearances for Stoke of which all came in the final three games under Alex Neil which all were lost.
+He made three appearances during his tenure with Stoke of which all came in the final three games under Alex Neil which all were lost.
 Clark was not selected by new manager Steven Schumacher, and he subsequently left the club at the end of the season.